 With the wealth of useful free tools to protect your business, there's no excuse for failing on security.
 The web browser is a central focus for cybercrime and its vulnerabilities are commonly exploited, particularly when users visit malicious websites or download infected files.

 With the right combination of software and hardware, it's possible to automate many regular IT maintenance tasks.
 For instance, most anti-virus software and backup systems can be scheduled to run at a convenient time, without any human intervention.

 If these tasks can be performed automatically, it usually makes sense to do so - just be sure to choose a time when disruption to your business will be minimal.
 And check the task is being performed properly.
 For instance, backups should be tested regularly - the worst time to find they haven't worked is during a real-life crisis!

 Some computer systems maintenance requires manual intervention.
 It's important this is not neglected, so make sure every job is someone's responsibility and ensure they are given enough time to perform these tasks, even if that means other projects take a little longer to complete.

 Alternatively, if your business works closely with an IT supplier or support company, you may be able to outsource IT maintenance to them.
 Make sure you consider this during the process of selecting a new support company or supplier.

-Where your IT systems are concerned, maintaining good documentation is important.
-All too often the important knowledge is possessed by one or two key people - which is fine, until when they leave or happen to be absent when something goes wrong.
+Where your IT systems are concerned, maintaining great documentation is important.
+All too often the important knowledge is possessed by one or two key people - which is fine, until they leave or happen to be absent when something goes wrong.

-Make sure your documentation is up to date.
-File new software discs safely, record licence keys when you buy and download software online - and be sure to save passwords as they're changed.
+Make sure your documentation is up-to-date.
+Record software licence keys securely when you buy and download apps online - and be sure to save passwords as they're changed, ideally in a password manager.
 Finally, make sure people in your business know where to find this key information.